Alex-Rafter/blog/posts/eloquent-js-fizzbuzz.md

-# Fizzbuzz exercise from Eloquent JS
+# Fizzbuzz Exercise from Eloquent JS

 I'm reading Eloquent JavaScript at the moment as part of my current learning project (a loop round over some Front End fundamentals).
 As i go i'm working through the exersises in the book.
 I'm also using ChatGPT to give me other ideas for exercises so i can test myself as i go.